List of Marvel Comics characters: W: Jarvis the Skrull

 Jarvis the Skrull is a Skrull who impersonated Edwin Jarvis.
 The character, created by Brian Michael Bendis and David Finch, first appeared in The New Avengers #3 (February 2005).
 During the "Secret Invasion" storyline, "Jarvis" utilized the Skrulls' computer virus from Avengers Tower to disable Iron Man (Tony Stark) and S.H.I.E.L.D.
 Jarvis the Skrull then revealed to Maria Hill that multiple Skrulls were disguised as government agents before he realized his captive utilized a Life Model Decoy as a distraction for the Helicarrier's destruction, but he survived.
 Jarvis the Skrull manipulated Jessica Jones to fight with the various heroes and villains against Veranke's armada, leaving Danielle Cage in his care.
-During the "Dark Reign" storyline, Jarvis the Skrull was eventually found by Luke Cage before he's killed by Bullseye.
+During the "Dark Reign" storyline, Jarvis the Skrull was killed by Bullseye.

 Greenie

 Greenie is a Skrull who infiltrated S.H.I.E.L.D.
 The character, created by Jeph Loeb and Christos Cage, first appeared in Fallen Son: The Death of Captain America #5 (August 2007).
-Greenie impersonated Dum Dum Dugan which fooled Maria Hill and Abigail Brand on various matters, such as the Hulk's vengeance and leading the Skrulls posing as government agents, before "Dum-Dum" infiltrated S.W.O.R.D. to ensure the Peak orbital base's destruction for the Skull Empire's invasion of Earth.
-Greenie also impersonated Valentina Allegra de Fontaine for covert matters, such as obtaining vibranium in the Savage Land.
+Greenie impersonated Dum Dum Dugan which fooled Maria Hill and Abigail Brand on various matters, such as the Hulk's vengeance and leading the Skrulls posing as government agents, before "Dum-Dum" infiltrated S.W.O.R.D. to ensure the Peak orbital base's destruction for the Skull empire's invasion of Earth.
 Greenie hijacked the Fifty State Initiative before being killed by 3-D Man.